 It’s common during pregnancy to crave odd combinations of food or things you’ve never wanted to eat before.

-According to research presented in Frontiers in Psychology, about 50 to 90 percent of women have some type of specific food craving during pregnancy.
+According to research presented in Frontiers in Psychology, about 50 to 90 percent of American women have some type of specific food craving during pregnancy.
 But doctors don’t know exactly why pregnant women get the urge for specific tastes, textures, or flavor combinations.

 Food aversions are the opposite of food cravings.
 They can create some equally unusual feelings.
 Food cravings and food aversions during pregnancy usually start around the same time.